aajkrvv/web-digital-wellbeing-script/README.md

 ## Quick install
 https://update.greasyfork.org/scripts/579536/Web%20Digital%20Wellbeing%20Script.user.js
 ## How to install
-Tampermonkey(Browser extension)
+Tampermonkey is the primary recommended extension for using this userscript.
+The installation process is as follows:

-1. Open settings of Tampermonkey.
+1. Open the settings page of Tampermonkey.
-2. Go to `Utilities` tab.
+2. Navigate to the "Utilities" tab.
-3. Input the following URL into `Install from URL`:
+3. Paste the following URL into the "Install from URL" field:
     ```
     https://update.greasyfork.org/scripts/579536/Web%20Digital%20Wellbeing%20Script.user.js
     ```
-4. Click `Install` button.
+4. Click the "Install" button.
-5. Confirm metadata of the userscript and click `Install`.
+5. Review the userscript metadata, then click "Install" again to confirm.